annar19/Deep_Learning_2025a_final_project/README.md

 ### Prerequisites
 Make sure you have the following installed:

-* Python 3.x – Download from here.
+* Python 3.x.
 * Pip – Python’s package manager for installing dependencies.
-* Jupyter Notebook – Install it via pip install notebook.
+* Google Colab – Access it via Google Colab, no installation required.
-* Required Libraries – Install by running
+* Required Libraries – Install necessary packages for deep learning and image processing.
+* Enable GPU for Faster Training.

 ## Usage
-* Clone the repository.
-* Open the Assignment2_supervised_learning_flow.ipynb in Jupyter Notebook.
+* Upload the Notebook to Google Colab – Open Google Colab and upload Final_Project_v2_Deep_Learning3.ipynb.
-* Run the cells to execute the code and view results.
+* Run the Notebook – Execute the cells sequentially to preprocess data, train the model, and evaluate results.
-* Modify parameters or models in the notebook to experiment.
+* Modify Parameters – Adjust hyperparameters, model architecture, or dataset configurations to experiment with different settings.
+* Analyze Results – Review performance metrics, confusion matrices, and visualizations to refine your model.

 ## Process
 Loading and preparing the dataset.